 What types of learning materials do we need?

 From compliance and OH&S to training specific to your industry and job roles, the content your business processes and people need will be different to even your closest competitors.
 Some learning management systems will offer you ready-made content or integrations with third-party providers, while others allow you to author and import your own.

 Don’t rule out an LMS that offers you all three options.
 Dry, outdated or unvaried training courses will cause learner engagement to drop.
 Don’t fall into the trap of thinking you can only offer job-specific training, either.
 Giving your employees freedom to choose from topics that both interest them and benefit your organisation creates more value and offers more motivation through autonomy.

 Hit the book a free demo button here, take seconds to fill in your details, and find out why Acorn truly is the best LMS.

 Step 2: Get customer references

+Any supplier worth your money should have a list of the customers they’ve worked with in your industry.
 Read case studies and reach out to customer teams to request customer references.
 If you find, for legal or privacy reasons, a supplier cannot release customer information, rephrase the question.
-Ask them the industry their LMS is intended to be used in and some of the successful use cases they can exemplify.
+Ask them what industry their LMS is intended to be used in and some of the successful use cases they can exemplify.

 Word-of-mouth is still the best way to get on-the-ground experiences of certain suppliers and platforms.
 Reach out to contacts in your industry to discuss the learning solutions they have implemented, why, and how it worked for them.

 And if you don’t get customer references?